pzfreo/violmaking-graphic/index.md

 Please note that in-person attendees will have lunch, tea and coffee included in their booking fee, which is £25.
 The symposium is free for students (but book a place, please!).

+There will be an informal concert in the evening, featuring Henrik Persson and Luke Challinor.
+The concert is included in the "in-person" ticket but will not be streamed.
 You can book dinner in college if you wish to stay for the concert.

-If you cannot attend in person, streaming tickets are available and only £5.
+If you cannot attend in person, streaming tickets for the daytime talks are available and only £5.

 If you would like to stay at the college overnight, please see the [West Dean site](https://www.westdean.ac.uk/bed-and-breakfast).